davideantoniazzi799/Energy_Intensity_Economic_Growth/README.md

 As just said, this value might be affected by the several years of stagnant economy that Italy experienced.

 # Limitations
-- The analysis does not control for structural economic changes (e.g. deindustrialization, outsourcing of energy-intensive production)
+- The analysis does not control for structural economic changes (e.g. deindustrialization, outsourcing of energy-intensive production);
-- Primary energy consumption may overstate efficiency changes due to energy mix effects
+- Primary energy consumption may overstate efficiency changes due to energy mix effects;
-- The analysis does not decompose energy use by sector (industry, transport, residential)
+- The analysis does not decompose energy use by sector (industry, transport, residential);
-- The project does not test causality between GDP growth and energy consumption
+- The project does not test causality between GDP growth and energy consumption;
 - Elasticity is sensitive to small GDP variations and short-term shocks (e.g. crises, pandemic)

 # Repository Contents
 - Data folder containing:
-  - annual population of the selected countries over the observed period
+  - annual population of the selected countries over the observed period;
-  - annual GDP of the selected countries over the observed period
+  - annual GDP of the selected countries over the observed period;
   - energy dataset containing the primary energy consumption records

 - Output folder containing:
-    - the cleaned *Energy* dataset with data for the selected countries over the observed period
+    - the cleaned *Energy* dataset with data for the selected countries over the observed period;
-    - a dataset resulted from the merge of the two input and the manipulated Energy datasets
+    - a dataset resulted from the merge of the two input and the manipulated Energy datasets;
     - three visualizations: Energy Consumption and GDP Trends; GDP and Energy Consumption variations; Average Elasticity bar chart.

 - Python analysis script